M.A. Counseling FAQs and Tuition/Fees

 - Fees charged at $32 per unit

-In addition to tuition and fees, students are responsible for textbooks and test proctoring and travel expenses for their one-week residency, if applicable.
+In addition to tuition and fees, students are responsible for textbooks, test proctoring, and American Counseling Association Student Membership fees.
+They also are responsible for their travel expenses to the one-week residency, if applicable.

 Is a psychology Bachelor's degree required to apply?